Hula in Hilo: The Annual Merrie Monarch Festival

 At the heart of the Merrie Monarch Festival is the prestigious three-day hula competition featuring the best women’s and men’s hula hālau, along with the Miss Aloha Hula competition for female dancers.
 Here, hula aficionados and Hawaiian culture enthusiasts unite as gifted practitioners vie for the Hula Kahiko, Hula ‘Auana and Miss Aloha Hula awards.

-Tickets to these popular events tend to sell out prior to the start of the competition but are still available as of this writing.
+Tickets to these popular events tend to sell out prior to the start of the competition.
 You can also view the exciting competition via television coverage or live web streaming.
 Check their website for details.

-Prior to and running concurrently with the festival are severeal free activities around town.
+Prior to and running concurrently with the festival are several free activities around town.

 One of the more popular events is the Hawaiian Arts Fair featuring arts and crafts, cultural demonstrations and workshops, live entertainment by island artists and hula hālau, and cultural foods.
 You’ll also find Merrie Monarch Festival products available for purchase.

 More than just a competitive venue for talented hālau, the Merrie Monarch competition breathes life into the heart of Hawai‘i, preserving a thriving cultural renaissance that seeps into every aspect of the festival.
-Hālau and individual performances will start on Wednesday, April 16 and continue through Saturday, April 18 at the Edith Kanaka‘ole Stadium.
+Hālau and individual performances will be happening at the Edith Kanaka‘ole Stadium, as well as local artist performances and more at other venues.
 For a complete list of events, visit the Merrie Monarch Festival website.

 [A version of this article appears in the print edition of This Week Big Island]